TheJumpCloud/support/zero-touch/Jamf Pro/README.md

 The scripts configured in **Step 1** are used to configure the policies configured in **Step 2**.

+In **Step 3** a Jamf Enrollment Kickstart workflow is configured to ensure the execution of the zero-touch workflow.

-**Step 3** creates a prestage enrollment profile which will trigger the execution of the JumpCloud and Jamf "Zero-Touch" workflow and the automatic execution of the policies configured in **Step 2**.
+**Step 4** creates a prestage enrollment profile which will trigger the execution of the JumpCloud and Jamf zero-touch workflow and the automatic execution of the policies configured in **Steps 2 and 3**.

 A master orchestration policy which runs after DEP enrollment calls six Jamf policies in sequence to: